pmark/SceneView/README.md

 # SceneView

-A Simple SwiftUI Widget that allows the presentation of a SCNScene.
+A simple SwiftUI widget that allows the presentation of a SCNScene.